tritech-cyber/rpi/README.md

 - Expand the file system.
 - Se pi password
 - Change your keyboard layout to US
-- Change hostname to z314 where z is NATO letter of your work station.
+- Change hostname to Z314 where Z is NATO letter of your work station.
+      (Example: Computer 1 is Alpha so the hostname will be A314)
 - Enable ssh

 # useradd -m -d /home/username  username